 Data engineers build data pipelines that transform raw, unstructured data into formats data scientists can use for analysis.
 They are responsible for creating and maintaining the analytics infrastructure that enables almost every other data function.
 This includes architectures such as databases, servers, and large-scale processing systems.

-Data engineers are in charge of ETL (Extract, Transform, Load) processes in data warehouses.
-This involves extracting data from various data source systems, transforming it into the staging area, and loading it into the data warehouse system.
+Data engineers prepare and transform data using pipelines.
+This involves extracting data from various data source systems, transforming it into the staging area, and loading it into a data warehouse system.
 This process is known as ETL (Extract, Transform, Load).